SiliconLabs/wfx-linux-driver/README.md

 them in device tree or once driver is loaded with:

     $ ip link set wlan0 address 01:02:03:04:05:06

+### How to use Secure Link?

+Secure link feature allows to encrypt communication between host and chip.

+First make sure that driver is compiled with `CONFIG_WFX_SECURE_LINK=y`.
+This option will pull mbedtls library in ths driver.

+Chip may have three mode:
+- enforced: a key is burned in chip OTP and secure link is mandatory
+- eval: no key is burned but secure link is possible.
+- unavailable: secure link is not possible

+Key can be set either using `sec_link_key` module parameter or using `sec_link_key` DT attribute.
+In both case, it should contains 64 hexadecimal digits.

+If chip is in enforced mode, local key is compared with OTP key from chip.
+Chip binding can continue only if both keys are equal.

+If chip is in eval mode, local key is sent to chip then process continue as in enforced mode.
+It should always succed since keys are garanteed to be the same.

+If chip is in eval mode, user has also possibility to burn a key in OTP.
+Operation is irreversible and chip will automaticaly use enforced mode on next reset.
+User has to write key to `/sys/kernel/debug/ieee80211/phy*/wfx/burn_sec_link_key`.
+In order to avoid unintended key burning, user must follow key with its CRC32.
+Whole data must be formated as a string of hexadecimal digits.
+So overall process is:

+    $ dd if=/dev/urandom bs=8 count=1 > secret
+    $ ( xxd -p secret; crc32 secret ) | tr -d '\n' > secret+crc32
+    $ dd if=secret+crc32 of=/sys/kernel/debug/ieee80211/phy0/wfx/burn_sec_link_key

 Advanced driver usage
 ---------------------